1985 Orange Bowl: Teams

-Orange Bowl organizers envisioned the game as a national championship game, discounting the undefeated record of BYU due to their inferior schedule.
+Orange Bowl organizers envisioned the game as a national championship game, discounting the undefeated record of BYU due to their perceived inferior schedule.

 Washington

 The Huskies (10–1) had risen back from a loss at USC on November 10 that knocked them from the top spot in both polls to fourth (#3 UPI), and cost them the Pac-10 title and the accompanying berth in the Rose Bowl.
 This was the first appearance by a Pac-10 team in the Orange Bowl and remains the Huskies' only appearance.

 Oklahoma

 The Sooners (9–1–1) tied rival Texas but were upset at Kansas.
 They won the Big Eight title for the ninth time in twelve seasons and were making their fifth Orange Bowl appearance in eight seasons; they were favored in this game by six points.

 Game summary

 Danny Greene gave the Huskies an early lead on his 29-yard touchdown catch from quarterback Paul Sicuro, and tailback Jacque Robinson made it 14–0 after one quarter on his touchdown plunge.
 Sooner quarterback Danny Bradley cut the lead with a touchdown sneak, and Derrick Shepard tied the game before halftime on his 61-yard catch from Bradley for a touchdown.

 The third quarter was scoreless, and Tim Lashar's 35-yard field goal gave Oklahoma a 17–14 lead with under nine minutes remaining.
 After Sicuro was intercepted for a third time, Hugh Millen took over at quarterback for Washington in the fourth quarter.
 He guided the Huskies on a 74-yard drive in seven plays, capped by a twelve-yard pass to Mark Pattison in the end zone for a four-point lead with less than six minutes to go.
 The Sooners muffed the ensuing kickoff return and started at their own two; Washington intercepted a tipped Bradley pass deep in Oklahoma territory and soon scored again on a touchdown run by fullback Rick Fenney to make the final score 28–17.